Skip to contents

 GGIR(f0=f0,f1=f1,...)

 You will need to update the ... in the last line with the parameters you used for GGIR.
 Note that f0=f0,f1=f1 is essential for this to work.
 The values of f0 and f1 are passed on from the bash script.
-Once this is all setup you will need to call bash submit.sh from the command line.
-With the help of computing clusters GGIR has successfully been run on some of the world’s largest accelerometer data sets such as UK Biobank and German NAKO study.
+Once this is all setup, you will need to call bash submit.sh from the command line.
+With the help of computing clusters, GGIR has successfully been run on some of the world’s largest accelerometer datasets such as UK Biobank and the German NAKO study.

 Processing time